-HydroxychloroquineOther Names: HCQ, Plaquenil, hydroxychloroquine sulfate Drug Class: Immune Modulators Molecular Formula: C18 H26 Cl N3 O Registry Number: 118-42-3 (CAS) Chemical Name: Ethanol, 2-((4-((7-chloro-4-quinolinyl)amino)pentyl)ethylamino)- Chemical Class: 4-aminoquinoline Phase of Development: II
+HydroxychloroquineOther Names: HCQ, Plaquenil, hydroxychloroquine sulfate Drug Class: Immune Modulators Molecular Formula: C18 H26 Cl N3 O Registry Number: 118-42-3 (CAS) Chemical Name: Ethanol, 2-((4-((7-chloro-4-quinolinyl)amino)pentyl)ethylamino)- Chemical Class: 4-aminoquinoline Phase of Development: Hydroxychloroquine is in Phase II development as an immune modulator for HIV treatment.

 (Compound details obtained from ChemIDplus Advanced,1 Blood journal article,2 HIV i-BASE/Treatment Action Group 2015 Pipeline Report,3 PLoS Medicine journal article,4 and ClinicalTrials.gov5,6)